bbmokhtari/django-translations/docs/reference/index.rst

 Reference
 #########

-Here is the reference of this project intended to be used by the contributors of the project and those who want to know more about how it works.
+Here is the reference of the Translations app.

+If you want to know how the inner parts of the app work or you want to contribute to the project we recommend you to read the reference.

 .. toctree::
    :maxdepth: 2